 In addition to the comprehensive monitoring features, FreeKick offers a way to establish and maintain your children’s credit profile, setting them up for a sound financial future.

-Credit-building services are available for children aged 14 to 25, and it’s easy to get started—all you have to do is open a FreeKick account and select Activate Credit Building once your child turns 14.
+Credit building is available for children aged 13 to 25, and it’s easy to get started—all you have to do is open a FreeKick account and select Activate Credit Building once your child turns 13.
 When they become an adult, they’ll need to select Activate Credit Reporting because credit bureaus don’t allow this for minors.
-If they are already a legal adult, they don’t have to go through this extra step—FreeKick will report credit for them.
+If they’re already a legal adult, they don’t have to go through this extra step—FreeKick will report credit for them.

 Once credit reporting is active (whether your child is an adult or has activated it), a credit account for $1,000 will be reported to all three major consumer credit bureaus.
-Besides the credit account, the account opening date, amount of credit, type of credit, and last 24 months of payment history will also be included, jumpstarting your child’s credit score.
+Besides the credit account, FreeKick will also report the account opening date, amount of credit, type of credit, and last 24 months of payment history to jumpstart your child’s credit score.
 Good credit can save your child $200,000 over their lifetime.

 FreeKick Pricing